May 10, 2021

 UCF is thankful that so many in our community have been vaccinated, and we highly encourage those who have not been vaccinated to do so.

-Following guidance from the Board of Governors and in collaboration with other State University System institutions, UCF encourages rather than requires our campus community to wear face coverings indoors and to follow CDC guidelines on our campuses and everywhere you go (link to PDF version).
+Following guidance from the Board of Governors and in collaboration with other State University System institutions, UCF encourages rather than requires our campus community to wear face coverings indoors and to follow CDC guidelines on our campuses and everywhere you go.
 This is a change from our previous requirement to wear face coverings, and it reflects our campus community’s many efforts to get vaccinated and the low number of COVID-19 cases at UCF.

 Beginning June 23, as we prepare to welcome students for the Summer B term that starts the following week, we will begin largely operating the way we did before the pandemic.
 This includes eliminating physical distancing requirements and allowing for full participation in athletic and social events.